ajhs-legal/terms-of-service/security-policy-irp/cyber-incident-response-plan.md

 5. Reduce overall risk exposure for Goodlawyer
 6. Engage stakeholders and drive appropriate participation in resolving information security incidents while fostering continuous improvement in Goodlawyer's information security program and incident response process.

-Goodlawyer has developed and maintains this IRP as may be required by applicable laws and regulations [, including [LIST APPLICABLE LAWS, REGULATIONS and SECTOR-SPECIFIC GUIDELINES].

 ### Definitions

 The terms defined below apply throughout this IRP: